yutianjian/yutianjian.github.io/index.md

 ![图标](bridgePlus.png)

-It includes Bridge Exercises (macOS), Bridge Exercises Plus (iOS) and tvOS version.
+It includes Bridge Exercises (macOS and windows 10), Bridge Exercises Plus (iOS) and tvOS version.

 It‘s for you to practice bridge, and provide you a lot of classic hands to better understand bridge basic play, it includes:
 A good bridge declarer relies on a variety of skills, strategies and techniques, it helps you practice more.